-- Figures for Directors are consistent with the values shown in the Single Figure table (see page 126 for explanatory notes). - Patricia Corsi joined the Board during the year, so there is no prior year comparison.
+Figures for Directors are consistent with the values shown in the Single Figure table (see page 126 for explanatory notes).

+Patricia Corsi joined the Board during the year, so there is no prior year comparison.
 The Chair and non-executive directors do not receive benefits nor participate in bonus arrangements.
+1.

-- The salary review process ran as normal this financial year, with average employee salaries increasing by 3% from 1 April 2021.
+The online and hole executive dure colors do not receive beneficient in participate in bolds an angenerits.
+Fee increases for Sybella Stanley were due to changes in Board responsibilities when she became the Remuneration Committee Chair on 29 July 2021.
+The salary review process ran as normal this financial year, with average employee salaries increasing by 3% from 1 April 2021.
 No changes to benefits policies were made in the year.
-The reduction in the total value reflects headcount changes and individual employee benefit elections (for example reduction in the take up of certain benefits) which has reduced the overall cost of provision year on year. - CEO retirement benefits reduced to 15% of salary to align with the wider employee population from 1 April 2021.
+The reduction in the total value reflects headcount changes and individual employee benefit elections (for example reduction in the take up of certain benefits) which has reduced the overall cost of provision year on year.
+5 6

+7 CEO retirement benefits reduced to 15% of salary to align with the wider employee population from 1 April 2021.

-The table below shows the percentage change in remuneration of Directors and the broader employee population for the year ended 31 March 2021 vs year ended 31 March 2020.
+The table below shows the percentage change in remuneration of Directors and the broader employee population for the year ended

+31 March 2021 vs year ended 31 March 2020.